 - Other expenses such as medical or any other professional assessments; remedies imposed on or agreed to by the nurse; courses or training; personal expenses to meet with your legal counsel, attend a meeting with the nursing regulator or a hearing

-There are prerequisites to your eligibility for assistance under the Supplementary Protection program:
+Several conditions must be met in order to be eligible for assistance under the Supplementary Protection program:

 - You must be a CNPS beneficiary